Another dot in the blogosphere?

 Service

-The service that I learnt the most from and am proudest of was doing volunteer work in Paro, Bhutan.
+The external service that I learnt the most from and am proudest of was doing volunteer work in Paro, Bhutan.
+My reflections around and about that experience.

 Leave a Reply